 2.1.2 Restricted License

-A DUI defendant may be eligible to apply for a “restricted license” after 90 days and if the defendant installs an ignition interlock device.
+A drunk driving defendant may be eligible to apply for a “restricted license” right away if the defendant installs an ignition interlock device.

 A restricted license permits the defendant to drive only to work, school, grocery stores, medical appointments or court-ordered child visitation.
-Click click here for the restricted license application.14
+All other driving privileges remain suspended.
+Click here for the restricted license application.14

 2.2.
 Criminal Record

-Once a person gets arrested for a DUI, the arrest goes on the defendant’s criminal record.
+Once a person gets arrested for violating Nevada DUI laws, the arrest goes on the defendant’s criminal record.
 If the case results in a guilty verdict, the conviction goes on the defendant’s criminal record as well.
-The only way to keep the DUI case from showing up on background checks is to get the case sealed…
+The only way to keep the DUI case from showing up on background checks is to get the case sealed.

-- DUI.
-People convicted of a first-time DUI in Nevada may petition the court to seal the case once seven (7) years have passed since the case closed.15
+- Driving under the influence.
+People convicted of first-time drunk driving in Nevada may petition the court to seal the case once seven (7) years have passed since the case closed.15

 - Reckless driving.
-If the DUI charge gets reduced to reckless driving, the waiting period to pursue a record seal is only one (1) year after the case closed.16sup>
+If the drunk driving charge gets reduced to reckless driving, the waiting period to pursue a record seal is only one (1) year after the case closed.16

 - Dismissal.
-And if the DUI charge gets totally dismissed…or if the defendant is found “not guilty” at trial…there is no waiting period to pursue a record seal.17sup>
+And if the drunk driving charge gets totally dismissed – or if the defendant is found “not guilty” at trial – there is no waiting period to pursue a record seal.17

-The record seal process can take several weeks and involves a lot of paperwork.
+The record seal process can take several weeks and involves a lot of paperwork and back-and-forth with the district attorney.
 Defendants are advised to hire a criminal defense attorney to handle the long and complicated process.

 - Poorly administered field sobriety tests;